soukoku/vue-oidc-client/README.md

 ### Running the sample

-Go into either the `vue2` or `vue3` folders.
-Run it with the typical install and run
+Go into either the `vue2` or `vue3` folder.
+Run it with the typical install and run steps like below:

 ```bash
 npm install
 npm run serve
 ```

-then browse to the url indicated in the prompt.